Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

 APP Installation
 ''''''''''''''''

-Search “Easy WiFi Config” in the application store.
+Search "Easy WiFi Config" in the application store.
 You can install Android or iOS as your phone OS.

 .. image:: ../_static/16_Bluetooth/image4.png